stackitcloud/terraform-provider-stackit/docs/resources/observability_instance.md

 Optional:

 - `ms_teams` (Boolean) Microsoft Teams webhooks require special handling, set this to true if the webhook is for Microsoft Teams.
+Default is `false`.
+- `google_chat` (Boolean) Google Chat webhooks require special handling, set this to true if the webhook is for Google Chat.
+Default is `false`.
-- `url` (String) The endpoint to send HTTP POST requests to.
+- `url` (String, Sensitive) The endpoint to send HTTP POST requests to.
 Must be a valid URL